MarshallEvergreen/quiz-challenge/Planning/RequirementAnalysis.md

 * The mean score for a particular quiz for a particular user can be retrieved (to within the same 10% increment) (ie if a user scored 57% I would expect to see something like 36% of people completing this quiz also scored between 50 and 60%)
-  * The logic for this will most likely be handled by the backend so it would be could to start thinking about how to implement this.
+  * The logic for this will most likely be handled by the backend so it would be good to start thinking about how to implement this.

 ### Won't Have